 Te Kā from Moana.
-Okay, not quite the villain per say.
+Okay, not quite the villain per se.
 Why because she was the benevolent island goddess Te Feti before she became the enraged and heartbroken Te Kā.

 Why do I like her, because she is the epitome of the lesson:

-“What we do and say, and don’t always has a ripple effect.
+“What we do and say, and don’t always have a ripple effect.
 Both towards people, our environment, and ourselves”.

 How?
 Maui, the demi-god, steals her heart.
-His actions had a ripple effect for the Maori people, the environment and himself as well as Te Kā/Te Feti.
-His need for fame, worship and acknowledgement clouded his judgement and his actions and words destroyed the people around him and caused him pain and grief in the form of being forgotten and cast aside as an exile.
+His actions had a ripple effect for the Maori people, the environment, and himself as well as Te Kā/Te Feti.
+His need for fame, worship, and acknowledgment clouded his judgment and his actions and words destroyed the people around him and caused him pain and grief in the form of being forgotten and cast aside as an exile.

 Te Kā/Te Feti : Their Purpose…